Sabyh/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work

-- One thing which i would want in future as further improvement will be to able to give different custom cross validation strategy to the AutoML model.
+- For the future I would like to use Bayesian Sampler instead of Random Sampler.
+- I would like to use different primary metric to test the performance of the model.
+I would like to use AUC instead of accuracy as primary metric in the future.
-- I have tried running AutoML with both clean and preprocessed dataset and also raw and uncleaned dataset to see whether it can do the cleaning and pre-processing by itself and it gave good results in both of them so i dont know how AutoML handled it itself and it saved my trouble of data cleaning.
-So i want to know whether it can do this data cleaning for all types of ML problems or not.
+- I have taken a stab at running AutoML with both clean and preprocessed dataset and furthermore raw and uncleaned dataset to see whether it can do the cleaning and pre-preparing without anyone else and it gave great outcomes in the two of them so I dont know how AutoML took care of it itself and it spared my difficulty of information cleaning.
+So I need to know whether it can do this information cleaning for a wide range of ML issues or not.

 ## Proof of cluster clean up